 According to the American Kennel Club, "Dogs of the Working Group were bred to perform such jobs as guarding property, pulling sleds, and performing water rescues.
-The Doberman Pinscher, Siberian Husky, and the Great Dane are included in this group to name just a few."
+The Doberman Pinscher, Siberian Husky, and the Great Dane are included in this group, to name just a few."

-Everett emphasized that the training of the dog, how well they are treated, and how good the breeder is will give you the best results for the job you want your dog to perform.
-"Even all but two of the dogs that were taken from Michael Vick [an NFL player reportedly involved in dog fighting whose home in Virginia was raided] have been rehabilitated to be service dogs," said Everett.
+Everett emphasizes that the training of the dog, how well they are treated, and how good the breeder is will give you the best results for the job you want your dog to perform.
+"Even all but two of the dogs that were taken from Michael Vick [an NFL player reportedly involved in dog fighting whose home in Virginia was raided] have been rehabilitated to be service dogs," mentions Everett.

-The writer Vicki Hearne points out.
-'Their stability and resoluteness make them excellent for work with people who might not like a more bouncy, flibbertigibbet sort of dog.
+The writer Vicki Hearne points out, regarding Pit Bulls: "Their stability and resoluteness make them excellent for work with people who might not like a more bouncy, flibbertigibbet sort of dog.
 When pit bulls set out to provide comfort, they are as resolute as they are when they fight, but what they are resolute about is being gentle.
-And, because they are fearless, they can be gentle with anybody.'"
+And, because they are fearless, they can be gentle with anybody."

 The Best Dog for Pest Control